giellalt/giellalt.github.io/proof/SpellerReleaseProcedures.md

    - General rule: never touch the first number
-1. Make sure that the new version is also recorded in `manifest.toml`, either by editing manually, or (the safer option) by running `make` after changing `configure.ac` ( both these files are found in `lang-xxx`, xxx being the iso code of your language).
+1. Make sure that the new version is also recorded in `manifest.toml`, either by editing manually, or (the safer option) by running `make` after changing `configure.ac` (both these files are found in `lang-xxx`, xxx being the ISO code of your language).
 1. Go to Tower and commit the changes to both `configure.ac` and `manifest.toml` *in one common commit*, but  **do not push yet**
    - This is what it should look like in Tower: